ytdl-patched/ytdl-patched/README.md

 <div align="center">

 # YTDL-PATCHED
-A command-line program to download videos from YouTube and many other [video platforms](supportedsites.md)
+A command-line program to download videos from YouTube and many other [video and audio platforms](supportedsites.md)

 </div>
 <!-- MANPAGE: END EXCLUDED SECTION -->